gissavem/InventoryApi/README.md

 Furthermore my guess is that scoped instances would be easier to extend for logging and asynchronus use if the application were to evolve, but I won't make any strong claims about this.

+## Testing :test_tube:
+Most of the tests I wrote are using a in memory version of SQLite-DB that enables me to control state before tests and then assert that the changes I intend for the operations actually go through.
+Even though it may be argued that these tests are less reliable than pure unit tests, I would argue that these tests are a good option to ensure that my application is doing what I want.
+Especially since the application more or less focuses on keeping track of an inventory. :mage:

+I decided to add the test projects of both the existing PizzaApi and the new InventoryApi to respective Dockerfiles to enable testing when building the image of the containers.
+This enabled me to make sure that all tests were passing when building all containers for the application with docker-compose.

+#### // John Andersson